Working in Coalition

 Engage & Discuss

 What are some of the key feminist law reform issues currently being advocated for at the federal level?
-Are any of the reforms being sought driven by coalitions?
+Is advocacy for any of these reforms driven by coalitions?

 What kinds of decision-making structures might work for coalitions?